Keep it Superior

 Where does water pollution come from?

 There are many sources of water pollutants, including recreational, residential, industrial, and agricultural sources.
 However, Canadian households annually generate more than 60,000 tonnes of hazardous wastes.
 Common examples of hazardous household wastes include: old car batteries, lighter fluid, turpentine, paint, gasoline, used motor oil, antifreeze, pool chemicals and pesticides.
-Other pollutants that commonly end up in the water system are pet waste, soap and fertilizer.
+Other pollutants that commonly end up in the water system are pet waste, sidewalk/driveway salt, soap and fertilizer.
 These may not be toxic, but in high concentrations they can have a negative impact on the aquatic ecosystem.
 Approximately 70% of city lands are paved or built over; about half of the precipitation that falls on our cities never touches the soil.
 Water slowly moving through soil (groundwater) naturally gets filtered.
 Water running over pavement collects debris and chemicals and goes directly into the storm drain system.

 Storm Drain EcoTip